 To be eligible to take their Geshema exams, the nuns must first complete at least 17 years of study.

-The Geshema examination process is extremely rigorous and takes four years to complete, involving both written and debate exams as well as the completion and defense of a thesis.
+The Geshema examination process is rigorous.
+It involves four years of written and debate exams as well as the completion and defense of a thesis.

 Each year, the nuns preparing to sit various levels of the examinations gather together for one month of final exam preparations and then about 12 days of exams.
 In 2019, the exams were held at Jangchup Choeling Nunnery in South India.
 In 2020, the Geshema exams were cancelled because of the pandemic.

 “The fact that growing numbers of women are achieving equality with men in the highest levels of Buddhist monasticism, by earning the equivalent of doctorate degrees, is joyous and of enormous importance to the world,” says Steve Wilhelm, a Tibetan Nuns Project board member.
 “This means that women monastics will be leading more monastic institutions, and will be teaching other women and men.
 Humanity needs this gender equity if we are to navigate perilous times ahead.”